danidiaz/dep-t/README.md

     class HasRepository d e | e -> d where repository :: e -> Int -> d ()

-We see that the type of the record determines the monad in which the effects take place.
+We see that the type of the record `e` determines the monad `d` in which the effects take place.

 Let's define a monomorphic record with effects in `IO`: